Lincoln MKS Performance

 Acceleration and Power

-The 2014 Lincoln MKS comes with a 304-horsepower, 3.7-liter V6 engine and a six-speed automatic transmission.
-A 365-horsepower, turbocharged 3.5-liter V6 is optional.
-The base MKS gets an EPA-estimated 19/28 mpg city/highway, which is decent for a V6-powered luxury large car.
+The 2015 Lincoln MKS is equipped with a 304-horsepower, 3.7-liter V6 engine and a six-speed automatic transmission.
+A 365-horsepower, twin-turbocharged 3.5-liter V6 is available.
+The base MKS gets an EPA-estimated 19/28 mpg city/highway, which is comparable to the estimates of other V6-powered sedans in the class.

 - "But that 365-hp 3.5-liter twin-turbo EcoBoost V6 felt powerful enough for the car's 4,436-pound curb weight.
 Likewise, the six-speed automatic did everything it was supposed to without any problem." -- AutoWeek (2013)